 Biden announces sanctions on Myanmar coup leaders

-President Joe Biden on Wednesday announced sanctions on the military leaders who directed the coup in Myanmar.
+President Biden on Wednesday announced sanctions on the military leaders who directed the coup in Myanmar.

 "And finally, as protests grow, violence against those asserting their democratic rights is unacceptable and we're going to keep calling it out.
 The people of Burma are making their voices heard and the world is watching.
 We'll be ready to impose additional measures and we'll continue to work with our international partners to urge other nations to join us in these efforts," the president concluded.